campagnola/neuroanalysis/README.md

 Just a Module
 =============

-Interactive, modular tools for exploring calcium imaging data.
+Interactive, modular tools for analysis of neurophysiology data.